WWAMI Rotations on UWPeds.org

 Experience

-First day orientation will take place from 9:00AM – 12:00PM and during students will receive their hospital ID badge.
-Student schedules will be provided during orientation.
+First day orientation will take place from 9:00AM – 12:00PM.
+Students will receive their hospital ID badge and scheduled during orientation.
 Students can expect to be on call one night per week (Thursdays) from home, and the on-call doctor will reach out should they wish for the student to join.
 Students receive weekends off.

 Students will work with all clinical faculty members in Pocatello.
 Students will spend mornings in the PEDS or NICU at the hospital and afternoons in the private practice setting of the outpatient clinic.
 Students do not need to wear a white clinic coat but are expected to wear a nametag in the hospital and clinic.
 All other equipment is available in the hospital or clinic.